jincheng9/MNIST_digit_recognition/README.md

 http://ufldl.stanford.edu/wiki/index.php/Using_the_MNIST_Dataset <br>

 If you want to test a specific classification method of mine, you need to put loadMNISTImages.m, loadMNISTLabels.m, the data set and my code in the same directory.
-And then you just need to type the file name to run my code.
+And then you just need to type the file name to run my code in MATLAB.
 I add detailed comments for my code, which should be useful if you want to modify my code.